-Four tips to getting Ice & Water Shield approved
+Four tips to getting Ice & Water Shield approved by the insurance company

 Ice & Water Shield (IWS) is a code requirement in most locations to protect against water filtration resulting from the freeze-thaw cycle.
 The code states that IWS needs to be installed to cover two feet inside the exterior wall to protect the home.